 How to Win A Parental Alienation Case

-When it comes to how to win a parental alienation case, there are 5 key elements you should keep in mind:
+When it comes to how to win a parental alienation case, there are 5 key elements you should keep in mind from this blog:

 To prove your positive relationship with your child prior to parental alienation, you must collect evidence such as photos, videos, calendars and school records.
 This documentation will demonstrate how the loving bond between you has been corrupted due to this painful experience.